kadikraman/react-native-v2/lessons/styling.md

 title: 'Styling'
 order: 8
 section: 'Basic components'
-description: 'Adding styling to React Native components'
+description: 'We talk about styling React Native components'
 ---

 In React Native, all styling is done using inline styles.
 Let's start by adding some spacing around our content.
 Import `StyleSheet` from `react-native` and create a styles constant at the bottom of the file: